panstenos/ECM-final-project/README.md

 5. Put the black sheet in front of the robot and push RF3 again and wait for the calibration to end.
 6. Push RF3 to start the robot.

+## Logig Flow

+1. Color is calibrated
+1. Robot moves ahead until it detects a wall (the counter is reset)

+### Main While Loop
+if the state of the robot is 0; i.e. going to the white wall:
+1. When a wall is detected:
+	- The time of moving ahead is stored in the movement list (as possitive integer)
+	- The motors are stopped
+	- The color of the wall is scanned
+	- The robot moves by moving slighlty forward and backward to callibrate
+	- The robot executes the command specified by the color
+	- Unless the state changes to 1: Robot moves ahead until it detects a wall (the counter is reset)

+1. The

 ## Video Demonstration links:

 1. https://youtu.be/7Wn323PqI40 -> dark maze demonstration